 - 2. If a reporting institution has entered into a total return swap or a credit default swap as the protection seller, the institution should record a long position in the reference obligation specified in the swap contract. - 3.
 If a reporting institution has entered into a total return swap or a credit default swap as the protection buyer, the institution should record a short position in the reference obligation specified in the swap contract. - 4.
 If a reporting institution has purchased a credit-linked note (as the protection seller), the institution should record a long position in the reference obligation specified in the note and a long position in the note issuer. - 5.
 If a reporting institution has issued a credit-linked note (as the protection buyer), the institution should record a short position in the reference obligation specified in the note. - 6.
-If a reporting institution is the protection buyer of a first-to-default credit derivative contract or the issuer of a first-to-default credit-linked note and does not hold any long position in an underlying exposure which is identical to the reference obligation specified in the contract or note, as the case may be, the institution should record a short position in only one of the reference obligations in the basket of reference obligations specified in the contract or note, as the case may be (being the reference obligations specified in the contract or note, as the case may be (being the reference obligation which would yield the highest market risk capital charge for specific risk among the various reference obligations in the basket of reference obligations specified in the contract or note, as the case may be).
+Subject to paragraph 7, for the purposes of calculating the market risk capital charge for specific risk for nth-to-default credit derivative contracts that fall within section 286(a)(iv) of the Rules, a reporting institution should - - (a) if the nth-to-default credit derivative contract has an ECAI issue specific rating, apply section 287A(6) or (8) of the Rules, as the case may be, as if the contract